awilli32/jsmini/02-Homework/03-Python/02-Case-Assignment/Instructions/README.md

 * Clone the new repository to your computer.

 * Inside your local git repository, create a directory for both of the  Python Challenges.
-Use folder names corresponding to the challenges: **PyBank** and  **PyPoll**.
+Use folder names corresponding to the challenge: **PyBank**.

 * Inside of each folder that you just created, add the following: